bio.rodeo

 Helmholtz Munich / LMU Munich

-Genetically aligned foundation model for blood smear cytology that links single white-blood-cell morphology to chromosomal aberrations and mutations for AML/APL diagnosis.
+Genetically aligned foundation model for blood smear cytology that links single-cell morphology to the chromosomal aberrations behind AML and APL.

 Released: May 2026